 The speakers, performers, and videos of TEDxLancaster 2018

 TEDxLancaster 2018 took place on September 22nd at the Ware Center in downtown Lancaster.
 The theme was “Inspiring Change.”
 There were 10 speakers, a band, and a Technology Hall that featured robots, 3D printing, and Virtual Reality.
 These incredible speakers and performers are "Inspiring Change" in their communities...and the world.
+To view the program from the event, click here.
 Pictures of the event can be found here.

 How Teenagers Could Revolutionize Journalism

 Emily Bach is a 16-year-old journalist, photographer, and artist.
 She is the Editor-in-Chief of Perception Magazine, an online and print magazine by young people.
 Her work has been published in over 20 magazines, with forthcoming work in publications like The Huffington Post.
 She covers issues that uniquely effect young people, most notably in the fields of feminism and mental health advocacy.

 Dave grew up in Lititz, and now lives in Lancaster with his wife, Amy, and their three children: Brooks (6), Keegan (6), and Everly (4).
 He is currently a middle school assistant principal in the Solanco School District, and started his career as a physical education teacher and coach.
 Now in his 14th year in education, he is still passionate and excited about what he gets to do daily.
 Dave did his undergrad work at Lock Haven University and is currently pursuing his doctoral degree in education through Neumann University.

 Making the Socially Awkward, Socially Active